traffordDataLab/covid-19/README.md

 - [Time series of daily confirmed cases in the UK](https://www.arcgis.com/home/item.html?id=e5fd11150d274bebaaf8fe2a7a2bda11)
 - [Total confirmed cases by Upper Tier Local Authority in England](https://www.arcgis.com/home/item.html?id=b684319181f94875a6879bbc833ca3a6)

-A [time series dataset of daily confirmed deaths in the UK](data/daily_deaths.csv) is manually collated from the [@DHSCgovuk](https://twitter.com/DHSCgovuk) Twitter feed and the PHE [DailyIndicators](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67) table.
+A [time series dataset of daily and cumulative confirmed deaths in the UK](https://fingertips.phe.org.uk/documents/Historic%20COVID-19%20Dashboard%20Data.xlsx) is published on the [PHE dashboard](https://www.arcgis.com/apps/opsdashboard/index.html#/f94c3c90da5b4e9f9a0b19484dd4bb14).
+Some missing values in the data have been filled using historic updates from the [@DHSCgovuk](https://twitter.com/DHSCgovuk) Twitter feed.